 Our online booking system makes it easy for you to request table, room or even studio reservations!
-Table reservations are free and room/studio reservations require a fee.
-Table reservations and room reservations/parties hold your space for 1 hour and 30 minutes and studio reservations are for 2 hours.
-Additional time may be available, just ask us.
+Table reservations are free and other reservations require a fee.

 You can read descriptions of all our reservation/party options on the reservations page.
 If you have any questions please reach out through our website chat, email or call the studio!

 Does it matter what table/room reservation I choose?

 To ensure we do not have double bookings, all of our tables on our reservations page are numbered.
 Table numbers 1 - 5 are in the green room and numbers 6 - 9 are in the blue room.
 All of our tables are set up the same, and each room has the same exact supplies, so it does not matter which table you reserve.

 For room reservations/parties you should choose the room that fits best for your number of guests.
 The blue room comfortably seats up to 12 people but has a max. of 16 people.
 The green room is more spacious seating up to 24 people.

 **If you have a larger group, want more space, plan on having food/drinks, or want to use the space for something other than our art please check out the studio/venue reservations!
 Contact us with any questions.

 What is the difference between glaze and acrylics?

 Glaze - Our glazes are water-based, so they will not stain and wash away with ease.
 Also, they are non-toxic.
 If you choose to paint your pottery with glaze then when finished you will need to return the pottery to Inspirations to be clear glazed and fired in our kiln.
 The pottery becomes ceramic, food/drink safe and glossy.
 To keep your masterpiece in the best condition we recommend hand washing, and do not use in microwave or oven.